The Ultimate Travel Guide to Fes

 Soak up the city views from the Merenid Tombs and Borj Nord

-Perched atop a hill overlooking the ancient city of Fes are two important historic sites.
+Perched atop a hill overlooking Fes are two important historic sites, both of which offer wonderful views across the ancient city.
 Make the steep trek up to Borj Nord and you’ll encounter its 16th-century fortress, which now houses an intriguing military museum.
-Inside is a cache of rare weapons from around the world, including a massive 12-ton cannon used in the Battle of the Three Kings.
+Inside is a collection of rare weapons from around the world, including a massive 12-ton cannon used in the Battle of the Three Kings.

 Top tours in Fes